A memoir of exile and rebellion—

 He got a job at Fred Meyer[9] pushing carts and

-get rich by stock trading at the library.
+studied how to get rich by stock trading at the library.

 a jet ski and ride down the Willamette River—